squid-cache/squid-cache.github.io/Features/CacheDirFailover.rst

 ## This is a Feature documentation template.
 Remove this comment and replace  placeholder questions with the actual information about the feature.

-= Feature: Cache Directory Failvers =
+= Feature: Cache Directory Error Handling =

- * '''Goal''': To add handling of recoverable cache store directory errors
+ * '''Goal''': Better handling of various cache store directory errors

  * '''Status''': Not Started.
  * '''ETA''': unknown
  * '''Version''': 3.1?, 3.2?
  * '''Developer''': none yet

 == Details ==

+This Feature is really a set of several features.
+If you decide to implement a subset, please create separate Feature page(s).

 === Better handling of cache_dir failures ===
 ''Requested by Chris Woodfield''